The Cane Corxer is a hybrid that is bred from the Cane Corso Italiano and the Boxer.

 They do not breed when the dog is younger than 2 or 3 years old.
 They also don’t breed more than once every 2 or 3 years.

-They encourage potential puppy buyers to visit the puppies as often as they can before making a decision to get them.
-Reputable breeders offer a lifetime guidance and support for as long as you own their dogs.
+They encourage potential puppy buyers to visit the puppies as often as they can before deciding to get them.
+Reputable breeders offer lifetime guidance and support for as long as you own their dogs.

 They also ask for references and find out as much about you, your family, your living situation, and your intentions for the puppy.

 More importantly, they do not sell their puppies to pet stores or outlets.